Texas Sheet Cake

 CAKE

-• In a medium size bowl, whisk together the flour, sugar, cocoa powder, and salt.
-Set aside.
+- In a medium size bowl, whisk together the flour, sugar, cocoa powder, baking soda, and salt.
+Set aside.2 cups (240g) all-purpose flour, 2 cups (200g) granulated sugar, ¼ cup (20g) unsweetened cocoa powder, 1 teaspoon baking soda, ½ teaspoon salt

-• Pour the batter into the prepared pan.
-Bake for 18-20 or until a toothpick inserted in the center comes out clean.
+- Pour the batter into the prepared pan, then bake for 16-18 or until a toothpick inserted in the center comes out clean.

 ICING

-• When cake is finished, remove it from the oven and immediately pour hot icing over the cake.
-Gently spread the icing into an even payer over the cake.
-Sprinkle more chopped pecans on top, if desired.
+- When the cake is finished, remove it from the oven and immediately pour the warm icing over the hot cake.
+Working quickly but carefully, gently spread the icing into an even layer over the cake.
+Sprinkle the remaining ¼ cup of chopped pecans on top.
 Let the icing set before serving (about 30 minutes).
 Cake will stay fresh covered tightly at room temperature up to 5 days.
 Cake freezes well, up to 2 months.
 Thaw in refrigerator overnight and allow to come to room temperature before serving.

 Notes